SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/vmware/vmware_vcenter.md

 ## Overview

 VMWare VCenter is a centralized management software.
-It allows to manage virtual machines and ESXi hosts from in a centralized interface.
+It provides a single point of control for managing virtual machines and ESXi hosts from a centralized interface.

 !!! warning
     This format is still in beta, please use it wisely.